chinapedia/wikipedia.abstract.en/Page/Cape_Town.md

 Government

-Dan_Plato.jpeg]] CT_City_Hall_Before_the_Sun.jpg as seen from the Grand Parade in front of the building.
+]] as seen from the Grand Parade in front of the building.
 Table Mountain is visible in the background.]]
 Cape Town is governed by a 231-member city council elected in a system of mixed-member proportional representation.
 The city is divided into 116 wards, each of which elects a councillor by first-past-the-post voting.
 The remaining 115 councillors are elected from party lists so that the total number of councillors for each party is proportional to the number of votes received by that party.

 In the local government elections of 3 August 2016, the Democratic Alliance (DA) won an outright majority, taking 154 of the 231 council seats.
 The African National Congress, the national ruling party, received 57 seats.[42]
 As a result of this victory, Patricia de Lille of the Democratic Alliance was re-elected to a second term as Executive Mayor.
 However, De Lille resigned as Mayor on 31 October 2018.
 The Democratic Alliance designated Dan Plato as their candidate to replace her.

 Demographics

-Population density in Cape Town Geographical distribution of home languages in Cape Town (2011)

 According to the South African National Census of 2011, the population of the City of Cape Town metropolitan municipalityan area that includes suburbs and exurbs not always considered as part of Cape Townis 3,740,026 people.
 This represents an annual growth rate of 2.6% compared to the results of the previous census in 2001 which found a population of 2,892,243 people.[43]
 The sex ratio is 96, meaning that there are slightly more women than men.[44]
 42.4% of the population described themselves as "Coloured", 32.3% as "White", 15.8% as "Black African", 1.4% as "Indian or Asian"[45]and 1.9 as "Other".